patrickpissurno/fastify-vhost/README.md

 server.register(vhost, {
   upstream: 'http://localhost:3000',
-  subdomain: 'test'
+  host: 'test.example.com'
 })

 server.register(vhost, {
   upstream: 'http://localhost:3001',
-  subdomain: 'other'
+  host: 'other.example.com'
 })

 server.listen(80)
 ```

-Notice that it is **VERY** important to provide the full `subdomain` to tell the vhost how to properly route the requests across different upstreams.
+Notice that it is **CRITICAL** to provide the full `host` (subdomain + domain) so that vhost proper properly routes the requests across different upstreams.

 For other examples, see `example.js`.